-Factors that may increase your risk of colon cancer include:
+Factors that may increase the risk of colon cancer include:

 - Older age.
-Colon cancer can be diagnosed at any age, but a majority of people with colon cancer are older than 50.
-The rates of colon cancer in people younger than 50 have been increasing, but doctors aren't sure why.
+Colon cancer can happen at any age.
+But most people with colon cancer are older than 50.
+The numbers of people younger than 50 who have colon cancer has been growing.
+Doctors don't know why.

-- African-American race.
-African-Americans have a greater risk of colon cancer than do people of other races.
+- Black race.
+Black people in the United States have a greater risk of colon cancer than do people of other races.

 - A personal history of colorectal cancer or polyps.
-If you've already had colon cancer or noncancerous colon polyps, you have a greater risk of colon cancer in the future.
+Having had colon cancer or colon polyps increases the risk of colon cancer.

 - Inherited syndromes that increase colon cancer risk.
-Some gene mutations passed through generations of your family can increase your risk of colon cancer significantly.
-Only a small percentage of colon cancers are linked to inherited genes.
-The most common inherited syndromes that increase colon cancer risk are familial adenomatous polyposis (FAP) and Lynch syndrome, which is also known as hereditary nonpolyposis colorectal cancer (HNPCC).
+Some DNA changes that increase the risk of colon cancer run in families.
+The most common inherited syndromes that increase colon cancer risk are familial adenomatous polyposis and Lynch syndrome.

 - Family history of colon cancer.
-You're more likely to develop colon cancer if you have a blood relative who has had the disease.
-If more than one family member has colon cancer or rectal cancer, your risk is even greater.
+Having a blood relative who has colon cancer increases the risk of getting colon cancer.
+Having more than one family member who has colon cancer or rectal cancer increases the risk more.

 - Low-fiber, high-fat diet.
-Colon cancer and rectal cancer may be associated with a typical Western diet, which is low in fiber and high in fat and calories.
+Colon cancer and rectal cancer might be linked with a typical Western diet.
+This type of diet tends to be low in fiber and high in fat and calories.
 Research in this area has had mixed results.
-Some studies have found an increased risk of colon cancer in people who eat diets high in red meat and processed meat.
+Some studies have found an increased risk of colon cancer in people who eat a lot of red meat and processed meat.

-- A sedentary lifestyle.
-People who are inactive are more likely to develop colon cancer.
-Getting regular physical activity may reduce your risk of colon cancer.
+- Not exercising regularly.
+People who are not active are more likely to develop colon cancer.
+Getting regular physical activity might help lower the risk.

 - Diabetes.
 People with diabetes or insulin resistance have an increased risk of colon cancer.

 - Obesity.
-People who are obese have an increased risk of colon cancer and an increased risk of dying of colon cancer when compared with people considered normal weight.
+People who are obese have an increased risk of colon cancer.
+Obesity also increases the risk of dying of colon cancer.

 - Smoking.
-People who smoke may have an increased risk of colon cancer.
+People who smoke can have an increased risk of colon cancer.

 - Radiation therapy for cancer.
 Radiation therapy directed at the abdomen to treat previous cancers increases the risk of colon cancer.

-Screening colon cancer
+Screening for colon cancer

-Doctors recommend that people with an average risk of colon cancer consider colon cancer screening around age 50.
-But people with an increased risk, such as those with a family history of colon cancer, should consider screening sooner.
+Doctors recommend that people with an average risk of colon cancer consider starting colon cancer screening around age 45.
+But people with an increased risk should think about starting screening sooner.
+People with an increased risk include those with a family history of colon cancer.

 - Eat a variety of fruits, vegetables and whole grains.
-Fruits, vegetables and whole grains contain vitamins, minerals, fiber and antioxidants, which may play a role in cancer prevention.
-Choose a variety of fruits and vegetables so that you get an array of vitamins and nutrients.
+Fruits, vegetables and whole grains have vitamins, minerals, fiber and antioxidants, which may help prevent cancer.
+Choose a variety of fruits and vegetables so that you get a range of vitamins and nutrients.

 - Drink alcohol in moderation, if at all.
-If you choose to drink alcohol, limit the amount of alcohol you drink to no more than one drink a day for women and two for men.
+If you choose to drink alcohol, limit the amount you drink to no more than one drink a day for women and two for men.

 - Stop smoking.
-Talk to your doctor about ways to quit that may work for you.
+Talk to your health care team about ways to quit.

 - Exercise most days of the week.
 Try to get at least 30 minutes of exercise on most days.
 If you've been inactive, start slowly and build up gradually to 30 minutes.
-Also, talk to your doctor before starting any exercise program.
+Also, talk with a health care professional before starting an exercise program.

 - Maintain a healthy weight.
 If you are at a healthy weight, work to maintain your weight by combining a healthy diet with daily exercise.
-If you need to lose weight, ask your doctor about healthy ways to achieve your goal.
-Aim to lose weight slowly by increasing the amount of exercise you get and reducing the number of calories you eat.
+If you need to lose weight, ask your health care team about healthy ways to achieve your goal.
+Aim to lose weight slowly by eating fewer calories and moving more.